Law of Antigua and Barbuda: Statute law

 Parliament may not amend the Barbuda Local Government Act without the consent of the Barbuda Council through a resolution, under section 123 of the Constitution.

 Secondary legislation

 According to section 46 of the Constitution, Parliament may make laws for the country.
-Parliament has delegated the ability to make legislation to various agencies and entities, this legislation being known as statutory instruments.
+Parliament has delegated the power to make legislation to various agencies and entities, with this legislation known as statutory instruments.
 In addition, by-laws may be made under an act of parliament, such as by-laws of the Barbuda Council.

 Common law

 Common law was extended to Antigua and Barbuda by the Common Law (Declaration of Application) Act, 1705.
 Under the Constitution, any person may appeal to the High Court if they deem that portions of the Constitution are being violated.
 Questions may also be referred to the High Court if a subordinate court believes that a ruling would have a significant impact on the law.
 Decisions may be appealed to the Supreme Court of the Eastern Caribbean Supreme Court, and, further, to the Judicial Committee of the Privy Council.